dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 Every sections has a attribute set describes dependencies of this section and other information about this section.

-There are four available sections defined which are section `dev`, `main`, `doc` and section `src`.
+There are three available sections defined which are section `dev`, `main`, `doc`.

 ### 2.3.2. main section

 No matter the package is a library or an application, main section should always provide the final product.

-The major difference is whether have you to build an environment to develop the package.
+The major difference is whether have you to build an environment to develope the package.
 The answer is no, if you're installing the "main" section.

 When packing, only resources in those three subdirs are accepted, which are subdir `BIN`,`ARC` and `LIB` .
 Compiler will generate `providing table` to describe what modules are provided by this section, and which target file contains it.
 There must be up to only one target file become the provider of certain module.

-Resorces in extra space are accepted too.
+Resorces in extra space are accepted too, you can specify the extra resources in the configuration file.

+The file `doc/.aliothignore` can be used to filter resources you wanna keep, it influences all sections.

 ### 2.3.3. dev section